|

 with their straight-forward presentation of familiar standards and

-as a solo act and recently appeared at jazz festivals in Japan, Italy,
+as a solo act and appeared at jazz festivals in Japan, Italy,

 France and Los Angeles.

-Dedicated to keeping the jazz tradition alive, Powell devotes a large
+Dedicated to keeping the jazz tradition alive, Powell devoted a large

 portion of his time to a broad range of educational endeavors.

-Jazz-mobile, and Long Island University; and is currently a professor at
+Jazz-mobile, and Long Island University; and was a professor at

-schools and colleges.
-Powell is also a committed activist on behalf of
+Powell was also a committed activist on behalf of

 Committee on jazz, and has served on panels for die National Endowment for